emerald-dao/beginner-dapp-course/chapter2.0/day3/README.md

 > If you have already worked with React.js or Javascript code before, you may find this a bit boring.
 But it'll be really quick for you.

 Sup sup!
-In this chapter, we will be teaching you what Javascript code is, and we will add some to our project.
+In this chapter, we will be teaching you what Javascript code is and what it does.
+Then we will add some to our project.

 ## What is Javascript?